Taxation in Taiwan

 A person is considered to be a non-resident in case he or she does not meet either if the above-mentioned criteria.

 For individuals, Taiwan has a progressive taxation system, according to which persons are taxed between 6% and 40% from their income.
+Please mind that you will become liable for taxation once you are the holder of a residence permit, as you will most likely work here or have a business activity.

 The tax year in this country is the same as the calendar year.

 Any foreign citizen who is a non-resident, however, who works in Taiwan for more than 90 days during a year has to acquit his or her income tax at a rate of 20%, which is deducted by the employer.
+If you will immigrate to Taiwan, you will become liable for taxation here.

 Taxes on dividends in Taiwan